Pressure on Brazil's Rousseff may rise as jobless lose benefits

 Economists expect the downturn, the worst in a generation, to linger through the rest of the year, driving the unemployment rate to more than 10 percent from the current 9 percent..
 The number of jobless people losing unemployment benefits may become a more important source of discontent.

-Data provided by the Labour Ministry showed an average of 492,000 benefits a month running out between February and June, stripping many families of a crucial source of income.
+Data provided by the Labor Ministry showed an average of 492,000 benefits a month running out between February and June, stripping many families of a crucial source of income.

 The severity of the downturn means the jobless are struggling for months without finding work.
 About a third of unemployed Brazilians have been without a job for more than six months - the highest rate in 10 years, according to official data.